 This might include:

 Communication aids - for example, pictures, symbols, large print, Braille, hearing loops.

 Making the conditions right to help you communicate, like reducing background noise and providing good lighting.

 Staff should ask if you would like your family, friends or carers to be involved and if so, how to involve them.
 This is your choice and you can decide not to.

-If you need support to take part in your assessment, care planning or review you should be offered an independent advocate.
+If you need support to take part in your assessment, care and support plan or review, and there is no appropriate person available to do this, you should be offered an independent advocate.
 You should have enough time with your advocate to prepare beforehand and to check your understanding of what has happened afterwards.

 What is an advocate?

 An advocate can help you express your needs and wishes, and support you to weigh up and take decisions about different options.
 They can help you find services, make sure the correct procedures are followed and challenge decisions.